shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 This specific native dependency that we're using (`react-native-camera`) is already linked in the Builder preview binary, so we will be able to preview the there.
 Once it finishes building and loading our QRReader app, scan a QR code, like [this one](https://upload.wikimedia.org/wikipedia/commons/d/d0/QR_code_for_mobile_English_Wikipedia.svg), which should display the URL to WikiPedia's English mobile main page.

-With any other native dependency, previewing the app through the Builder won't be possible, because of it's predefined binary, so instead we have to [preview it locally](http://shoutem.github.io/docs/extensions/tutorials/setting-local-environment) using `react-native run-ios` or `react-native run-android`.
+With any other native dependency, previewing the app through the Builder won't be possible, because of its predefined binary, so instead we have to [preview it locally](http://shoutem.github.io/docs/extensions/tutorials/setting-local-environment) using `react-native run-ios` or `react-native run-android`.